herve26/herve26.github.io/policy.md

 **Last updated February 08, 2022**

-Thank you for choosing to be part of our community at Global Bazzar United ("**Company**," "**we**," "**us**," or "**our**").
+Thank you for choosing to be part of our community at Global Tech ("**Company**," "**we**," "**us**," or "**our**").
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us at deuxbazzar@gmail.com.

 This privacy notice describes how we might use your information if you:

-*   Download and use our mobile application — 2ème Bazzar
+*   Download and use our mobile application — TakeIt

 *   Engage with us in other related ways ― including any sales, marketing, or events